Camps and Excursion Policy

 Behaviour expectations

-Disciplinary measures apply to students on camps and excursions consistent with our school’s Student Wellbeing and Engagement Policy.
+Disciplinary measures apply to students on camps and excursions consistent with our school’s Student Wellbeing and Engagement Policy and Bullying Prevention Policy.

 Electronic Devices

-Students are encouraged not to bring their mobile phone on camps and some camps phones are not permitted at all.
-If a student chooses to bring their phone on camp, phones will be handed into secure storage at the beginning of the camp and may only be used during times that are set by the Teacher in Charge.
-Eg: to call families at a set time during the day.
+Students are encouraged not to bring electronic devices (such as tablets/phones) to camps and the school may prohibit electronic devices on certain camps.
+If a student chooses to bring an electronic device, it may only be used during times set by the Teacher in Charge.
 Students are responsible for the care of any personal electronic device brought to a camp or excursions and the school will not be responsible for lost or damaged devices.

 Food